phsilvarepo/DOPE/README.md

 Parameters:

-  direcory_path: dataset path
+  directory_path: dataset path

-Note: Have to change range according to the number of images
+Note: Have to change the range, according to the number of images